“We don’t hibernate, we celebrate!“

 Dinner at Play Food and Wine

-I dined at Play Food and Wine, a laid-back, funky restaurant in the ByWard Market area.
-Play offers small plates, which are great for sharing, and each menu item is paired with a wine suggestion.
+I dined one evening at Play Food and Wine, a laid-back, funky restaurant in the ByWard Market area.
+Play offered small plates, which would be great for sharing.
+Each menu item was paired with a wine suggestion.
 I chose a chickpea salad followed by a tender steak with chimichurri, frites and aioli, accompanied by a glass of Bergerac.
 The deep, heavy notes of the wine were perfect with the light, juicy red meat and the meal was topped off by an impeccable selection of cheeses made in neighbouring Québec.

 Things to do at Winterlude for kids